Two Supplements That Sound Alike but Work Very Differently

 Are there any supplements that support both methylation and cell energy output?

 Some nutrients contribute to both systems indirectly.
 B vitamins as a group support methylation (B9/folate, B12, B6) and play cofactor roles in mitochondrial energy metabolism.
 Coenzyme Q10 (CoQ10) supports the electron transport chain similarly to methylene blue, though through a different process and position in the chain.
 However, no single compound does exactly what both methylfolate and methylene blue do.
-If you want full support for both pathways, a combination approach. . . methylfolate for methylation, methylene blue for cell energy output. . . covers both bases more well than searching for a single molecule to do everything.
+If you want full support for both pathways, a combination approach — methylfolate for methylation, methylene blue for cell energy output — covers both bases better than searching for a single molecule to do everything.

 Do methylfolate and methylene blue have any interaction risks when taken together?